 Thanks to his postage-stamp strike in the 2-1 defeat to Eintracht Frankfurt on Matchday 3 of the 2020/21 season, Kramaric became the first Hoffenheim player to reach six goals after three matchdays of a Bundesliga campaign.
-And when he netted against Arminia Bielefeld as captain on the penultimate weekend, it meant he has now scored against all of the 23 Bundesliga clubs he has faced.
+And when he netted against Arminia Bielefeld as captain on the penultimate weekend, it meant he'd scored against all 23 Bundesliga clubs he had faced.
 Four landed against Borussia Dortmund alone on the final day of 2019/20 - including a no-look penalty - while he succeeded where Paris Saint-Germain megastars Neymar and Kylian Mbappe failed by putting two past Manuel Neuer as Hoffenheim ended Bayern Munich's 10-month unbeaten run in all competitions on 27 September 2020.
 His 20 league goals in 2020/21 were a career-best return for a single league campaign.
 Kramaric then got his 100th goal in all competitions for Hoffenheim - and 85th in the Bundesliga - when he hit the net against Dortmund again in January 2022.

 Watch: Kramaric's incredible four-goal salvo against Dortmund

 2) Big cat diaries

-In five seasons between 2016 and 2021, Kramaric accounted for almost exactly a quarter of Hoffenheim's 18 goals in their six matches in all competitions between Matchday 33 of 2019/20 and the October 2020 international break, Kramaric is a bona-fide apex predator of a striker.
+In five seasons between 2016 and 2021, Kramaric accounted for almost exactly a quarter of Hoffenheim's Bundesliga goals (77/305), demonstrating that he is a bona-fide apex predator of a striker.
 Notwithstanding those tigerish qualities in front of goal, it was another big cat that piqued his interest in the animal world in his younger days.
 "I love animals, as my girlfriend is a vet," he told bundesliga.com.
 "To be honest, when I was a kid my favourite animal was a cheetah because it's the fastest animal in the world."